MaksiRose/paw-and-paper/README.md

 Before the config.json file can be closed, the database needs to be installed.
 First, [download PostgreSQL](https://www.postgresql.org/download/).
 Keep the server "localhost", the port "5432" and the username "postgres", the password for that username can be picked by yourself and should be added to the config.json under "database_password".

 After everything is installed, open a new terminal window and type `psql` to open the SQL Shell (on Mac, a new Application should be available to do the same).
-In the shell, type `create database pnp;`, then `grant all privileges on database pnp to postgres;`.
+In the shell, type `create database patchwork;`, then `grant all privileges on database patchwork to postgres;`.
 Don't forget the semicolons.

 Save the config.json file, go back to the terminal, and type `npm run test`.
 Alternatively, you can also [install pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) and run `npm run start`, then `npm run logs`.
 Other command are `npm run reload` and `npm run stop`.